paulsump/song_desk/README.md

 ### Logic

+- mutedPlay so that doesn't catch up when unmute

-- Record currentTime into Mute for 3 voices, saved for next playback later can drag to massage.
+- 3 buttons Record currentTime into Mute for 3 voices, saved for next playback later can drag to massage.

 - Mutes overrides current